Getting started with Kelloo

 What if planning can be used to see what happens if you change project timings, projects take longer than expected, you hire or fire resources or you cancel or include projects.

-Extend or compress the length of projects
+Extend or shorten the length of projects

 Pro tip